 Barbara was introduced to ACS in 1990 when she became a volunteer naturalist through the ACS/LA project, Cabrillo Whalewatch.
 This training has opened many doors for Barbara, including a project for the Alaska Native Heritage Center, as well as her current job as a naturalist lecturing to cruise ship passengers touring Alaskan waters.
 With a strong support for public outreach, she feels she can fill an important role as an ACS Board Member.
 Barbara has also joined the Alaska Southcentral marine mammal stranding network.
 She is a strong proponent of public outreach.

-Diane Alps, Los Angeles Chapter Representative
+Diane Alps, Vice President and Los Angeles Chapter Representative

 Uko Gorter, Puget Sound Chapter Representative